Yellow-Dog-Man/Locale/Steam/Readme.md

 The language name is usually lowercased in the text file, but we can check for your after you PR the strings.

 see: https://partner.steamgames.com/doc/features/enhancedrichpresence#4 for more info.

+The file format is VDF or "Valve Data Format", It is left in txt format to be easily editable in most user's editors.
+You can read about the format on Valve's wiki: https://developer.valvesoftware.com/wiki/KeyValues